pytorch/FBGEMM/fbgemm_gpu/docs/src/fbgemm_gpu/development/InstallationInstructions.rst

 for installing PyTorch inside a Conda environment.

+.. _fbgemm-gpu.install.triton:

 Install Triton
 --------------

-This section is only applicable to working the experimental FBGEMM_GPU GenAI module.
 Triton should already come packaged with the PyTOrch installation.
 This can be verified with:

 .. code:: sh